nisten/sys-genmon/README.md

 | Green              | GPU SM Utilization     |
 | Yellow-Green       | GPU memory utilization |

 Only Nvidia GPUs are supported at the moment, as I don't have one to test with.
-The color would be red :).
+AMD would be red :).
 Contributions welcome.

 </div>